Pastry Cream

 Do I Need Special Baking Equipment?

 This simple Crème Patissière recipe, doesn’t require any special baking equipment.
-Only a cooking pot, mixing bowls, a whisk, & scales or measuring cups/measuring spoons.
+Only a cooking pot, mixing bowls, a whisk, a sieve & scales or measuring cups/measuring spoons.

 Perfect Recipe To Use Up Egg Yolks